LSU gymnastics picks up first SEC road win at Missouri

 The Tigers started the meet on uneven bars.
 The Tigers had a pair of 9.925's to lead the way.
 Madison Ulrich and Courtney Blackson earned those scores.

-On vault, LSU scored a 49.425 which is their highest team score of the season.
+On vault, LSU scored a 49.425 which is their highest team score of the season on the event.
 They were highlighted by a pair of 9.95's from Amari Drayton and Kailin Chio.

 The visiting Tigers then moved onto floor exercise where back-to-back 9.95's from Chio and Kaliya Lincoln led the rotation.

 LSU did stumble on balance beam, but they clinched the meet with a near perfect routine from Chio in the anchor spot.
-The sophomore scored a near-perfect 9.975 to help lead LSU to the win.
+The sophomore scored a 9.975 to help lead LSU to the win.

 Trending News